palomac1/palomac1/README.md

 - 📖 I’m currently a student at Unespar.

-- 🔍 I have an interest front-end, UX/UI designer and robotics, but I am still a beginner
+- 🔍 I am interested in UX/UI design and cybersecurity